DSB-SC, SSB-SC Modulator & Detector

 Theory

-Double Sideband Suppressed Carrier (DSB-SC) modulation is a type of amplitude modulation where only the sidebands are transmitted, and the carrier signal is suppressed.
-This method is more power-efficient compared to standard amplitude modulation (AM), as it eliminates the carrier, which does not carry useful information.
+Double Sideband Suppressed Carrier (DSB-SC) modulation is a type of amplitude modulation in which only the sidebands are transmitted while the carrier is suppressed.
+Let the message signal \( m(t) \) be band-limited to a bandwidth \( B \).
+This method is more power-efficient than conventional amplitude modulation (AM), since the carrier does not convey useful information.
+The total transmission bandwidth required for DSB-SC modulation is \( 2B \).

 Mathematical Representation